Fossilized4/Mechazilla-KSP/README.md

 COMPATABILITY:

-- This mod works with stock Kerbal Space Program (1.12.2) + Realism Overhaul (1.10.1 is the only version tested)
+- This mod works with stock Kerbal Space Program (1.12.2) + Realism Overhaul (1.10.1 and above)

 DEPENDENCIES: